PoliticalGraveyard.com

 Shearer, Henry C. — of New Bloomfield, Perry County, Pa.
 Republican.
 Delegate to Republican National Convention from Pennsylvania, 1900.
 Burial location unknown.

 Shearer, Howard L. — of Hamilton County, Ohio.
 Democrat.
-Candidate in primary for Ohio state senate from Hamilton County, 1938.
+Candidate for Ohio state senate from Hamilton County, 1938.
 Presumed deceased.
 Burial location unknown.

 Shearer, Jacob — of Philadelphia County, Pa.
 Democrat.
 Member of Pennsylvania state senate 1st District, 1815-17.
 Burial location unknown.